§ 41-5-1. License required for boxing exhibitions Amateur exhibitions exempt.

 (a) No boxing or sparring match or exhibition for a prize or a purse, or at which an admission fee is charged, either directly or indirectly, in the form of dues or otherwise, shall take place or be conducted in this state unless licensed by the division of gaming and athletics licensing in accordance with this chapter; provided, however, that the provisions of this chapter shall not apply to any boxing or sparring match or exhibition in which the contestants are amateurs and that is conducted under the supervision and control of:

-(1) Any educational institution recognized by the board of governors for higher education and the board of regents for elementary and secondary education of this state, or
+(1) Any educational institution recognized by the council on postsecondary education and the council on elementary and secondary education of this state, or

 (2) Any religious or charitable organization or society engaged in the training of youth and recognized as such by the division of gaming and athletics licensing of this state.